Welcome to the Radix Tech Docs

 Radix is the first decentralized ledger platform designed to be suitable for a world of developers to build, deploy, and scale an unlimited number of robust decentralized financial applications.
 Many years of research, experimentation, and development work have gone into an interrelated set of open source technologies that will make this possible.

 The Radix Public Network launched on 28 July, 2021 with the release of the first version of the Radix Node to the world.
 This first release is called Olympia, and is proving out foundational elements of the Radix technology roadmap on a live, open network.
 It includes a simplified form of our unique Cerberus consensus protocol, simple token features via Radix Engine v1, transaction finality time less than 5 seconds, low transaction fees, and ample throughput for today’s needs.
+Release 1.1.0 of Olympia followed in January 2022, launching the Network Gateway and updated Radix APIs.

 Then a Xi’an release will implement the complete Cerberus consensus protocol, able to provide unlimited parallelization of transactions and application execution.
 This will enable the Radix network to scale limitlessly to the needs of global finance rebuilt by a world of developers.